 Titanium Grade 5

-A lightweight, extremely durable and hypoallergenic material used in aviation, astronautics and modern medicine.
-Designed for maximum reliability even in extreme conditions, it delivers one of the most technologically advanced designs in the history of the PRIM brand.
+Lightweight, extremely durable and hypoallergenic material used in aviation, astronautics and modern medicine.
+It is designed for maximum reliability even in extreme conditions and brings one of the most technologically advanced designs in the history of the PRIM brand.

 Bronze

 Bronze is a living material that responds to the environment and lifestyle of its wearer.
-The resulting patina protects the surface while telling a story.
-Bronze has been and continues to be a popular and sought-after material for diving watches.
+The resulting patina protects the surface and tells a story at the same time.
+Bronze has been and still is a popular and sought-after material for diving watches.

 Platinum

-A rare, silver-colored precious metal that is prized for its corrosion resistance, high density, and luster.
-Given its price, platinum watches often become an investment.
+A rare, silver-colored precious metal that is valued primarily for its corrosion resistance, high density, and luster.
+Considering the price, platinum watches often become an investment item.

 Hallmarks

-The basic material for the production of cases of our PRIM watches is high-quality 316L stainless steel.
-However, some of our models and limited editions also have cases made of precious metals.
+The basic material for the production of the cases of our PRIM watches is high-quality 316L stainless steel.
+Some of our models and limited editions also have cases made of precious metals.
 We use gold in various color variations, platinum and, exceptionally, silver.
-In addition, we also produce increasingly popular models in a combination of stainless steel with details made of precious metal.
-They are usually labeled bicolor.
-Our customers often purchase watches as an investment, so we take great care to use markings on cases and their precious metal parts in accordance with the Hallmarking Act.
+In addition, we also produce increasingly popular models in a combination of stainless steel with precious metal details.
+Zpravidla nesou označení bicolor.
+Our customers often purchase watches as an investment.
+Therefore, we take great care to use the markings of cases and their precious metal parts in accordance with the Hallmarking Act.

 Surface finishes